 - 2nd Place, TMTA Piano Solo Competition (2016)

 - 3rd Place, lnternational Keyboard Odyssiad Competition (2015)

 - Pianist for Houston Young Artist Concerts (2015, 2016, 2017, 2018)

 No Honorable Mention

 James Li (violin) Winner, Junior String Division, Symphonie Espagnole in D minor, 1st mvt., by Lalo.
 Age 15 in the 9th grade at Bellaire High School.
 Jimmy is the son of May Wu and Miao Li.
-He has played violin for ten years and has studied with Ying Fu and currently Assia Dulgerska.
+He has played violin for ten years and has studied with Ying Fu.
 Jimmy’s interests outside of music include debate and political science.

 - Winner – Houston Youth Symphony Concerto Competition (2017-2018)